Gravitational wave: Compact binaries

 Compact stars like white dwarfs and neutron stars can be constituents of binaries.
 For example, a pair of solar mass neutron stars in a circular orbit at a separation of 1.89×10^8 m (189,000 km) has an orbital period of 1,000 seconds, and an expected lifetime of 1.30×10^13 seconds or about 414,000 years.
 Such a system could be observed by LISA if it were not too far away.
 A far greater number of white dwarf binaries exist with orbital periods in this range.
 White dwarf binaries have masses in the order of the Sun, and diameters in the order of the Earth.
 They cannot get much closer together than 10,000 km before they will merge and explode in a supernova which would also end the emission of gravitational waves.
 Until then, their gravitational radiation would be comparable to that of a neutron star binary.

 When the orbit of a neutron star binary has decayed to 1.89×10^6 m (1890 km), its remaining lifetime is about 130,000 seconds or 36 hours.
 The orbital frequency will vary from 1 orbit per second at the start, to 918 orbits per second when the orbit has shrunk to 20 km at merger.
 The majority of gravitational radiation emitted will be at twice the orbital frequency.
 Just before merger, the inspiral could be observed by LIGO if such a binary were close enough.
 LIGO has only a few minutes to observe this merger out of a total orbital lifetime that may have been billions of years.
 In August 2017, LIGO and Virgo observed the first binary neutron star inspiral in GW170817, and 70 observatories collaborated to detect the electromagnetic counterpart, a kilonova in the galaxy NGC 4993, 40 megaparsecs away, emitting a short gamma ray burst (GRB 170817A) seconds after the merger, followed by a longer optical transient (AT 2017gfo) powered by r-process nuclei.
-Advanced LIGO detectors should be able to detect such events up to 200 megaparsecs away.
-Within this range of the order 40 events are expected per year.
+Advanced LIGO detectors should be able to detect such events up to 200 megaparsecs away; at this range, around 40 detections per year would be expected.

 Black hole binaries

 Black hole binaries emit gravitational waves during their in-spiral, merger, and ring-down phases.
+Hence, in the early 1990s the physics community rallied around a concerted effort to predict the waveforms of gravitational waves from these systems with the Binary Black Hole Grand Challenge Alliance.
 The largest amplitude of emission occurs during the merger phase, which can be modeled with the techniques of numerical relativity.
 The first direct detection of gravitational waves, GW150914, came from the merger of two black holes.